Skip to content

 providerstringYesName of the provider to use; must be defined in providers

-modelstringYesModel identifier used when calling the API
+modelstringYesModel identifier sent to the server when calling the API

 max_context_sizeintegerYesMaximum context length in tokens; must be at least 1